 - Annual accounts:

-- Must be filed by post; cannot be filed online.
+- Must be filed at Companies House by post; cannot be filed online.

 - Must be filed with form CIC 34 Community Interest Company Report.